maclong9/harvard-compsci/CS50/01-C/README.md

 ## Scope

-- Scope refers to what variables are availible where.
+- Scope refers to what variables are available where.
-  - if you have a function called `int getNumber()`, all the variables defined within that function are `local` to that function and cannot be used outside of it unless you return it and store it elsewhere.
+  - if you have a function called `int getNumber()`, all the variables defined within that function are `local` to that function and cannot be used elsewhere unless you return the value.

 > [!NOTE]
-> The `main` function is defined as `int` because it returns `0` if the program ran successfully another number known as an **error code** if something went wrong.
+> The `main` function is defined as `int` because it returns `0` if the program is successful and a different number known as an **error code** if something goes wrong.

 ## Comments

 - In C you define comments with `//` the compiler will ignore this code.
-- Comments are a good way to quickly document code at it's definition.
+- Comments are a way to document code at its definition.
-- `/* ... */` will define a multiline comment with the content of the comment being between the two asteriks.
+- `/* ... */` will define a multiline comment with the content between the two asterisks.

 > [!NOTE]
-> Good code should be self documenting.
-You should use comments for complex and non-standard code to explain what it is for.
+> Good code should be self-documenting.
+Use comments for complex and non-standard code to explain what it is for.

 ## Memory Management